The Anatomy of the Modern Buyer and the Modern Seller

 The Modern Buyer also relies on referrals—whether it’s through peers, co-workers, or other trusted sources.
 In fact, 84% of B2B purchases start with a referral.
 That’s because the Modern Buyer cares about human interaction and excellent customer service, as well as the guidance of those they trust who may have experienced similar issues.

 Then, they return to the digital platforms to perform even more research about those referrals.
-When they do decide to meet with a vendor, they look for a seller who has done at least as much research about them.
+When they do decide to meet with a vendor, they look for a seller who has done at least as much research about them, which is why social selling is so important.

 The Modern Buyer wants to learn about the solutions to their challenges, as well as the challenges and options that they haven’t even thought of yet, which means that the seller must have a complete understanding of the challenges the buyer faces.
 After all, the Modern Buyer is looking for a vendor who will guide them to the best solution that delivers the best results.